josephcrowell/wn-leafletmap-plugin/README.md

 * Uses the latest Leaflet from CDN
 * You can customize map center, zoom, marker location and marker popup text
 * Only one marker possible at this time
-* All js, css and img files are included in the plugin
 * Zoom control, zoom by scroll can be disabled until clicked on the map

 ## Installation